 First a little history on Christmas-

 The first ‘Mass of Christ’ was celebrated in 336AD, by Emperor Constantine.
 A few years later, Pope Julius 1 made it official.
 In earlier times, ancient pagan Romans celebrated the Winter Solstice–Midwinter festivals called “Saturnalia” or “Dies Natalis Solis Invicti” meaning the ‘Birthday of the Unconquered SUN‘.
-To pagans, the winter Solstice meant that winter was over (unless you lived in Vermont-winter is over in May) & spring was coming.
+To pagans, the winter Solstice meant that winter was over & spring was coming.
 A celebration to worship the sun for winning over the darkness of winter.
 How easy it was for the early Christians to give it new meaning, ‘to celebrate the birth of the SON’?

-The Jewish FESTIVAL OF LIGHTS-Hanukkah starts on the 25th of Kislev (Hebrew calendar) Jesus was Jewish, so perhaps this might be a reason to celebrate Christmas on the 25th of December.
-Changes.
+The Jewish FESTIVAL OF LIGHTS-Hanukkah starts on the 25th of Kislev (Hebrew calendar) Changes.
 People changed things to suit the times. (except for Hanukkah) More changes to Christmas happened during the Middle ages, Evergreens had special meaning & ancient (druids? pagans?
 Cold people?) people hung evergreens boughs over doors & windows.
 (I would guess it was because after being buried in snow & hardly venturing outside the house would be a bit…disgusting. no bath, no deodorant, woodsmoke, a hundred dinners) in some countries it was believed evergreens would keep away witches, ghosts, evil spirits & illness.
 In the 16th century, Germany started the Christmas tree tradition…wow.
 Most people in the U.S. thought the Christmas tree an oddity…meaning pagan.
 The first Christmas tree recorded on American soil was in 1830 by German Settlers of Pennsylvania.
-And Santa Claus came to America, i’m sorry, became popular because of a poem written in 1823.
+And Santa Claus became popular because of a poem written in 1823.
 The poem was called, “A Visit From St. Nicholas” THEN in 1934 Christmas BECAME Christmas with a song…have you ever heard of it?
 “Santa Claus is coming to town.”
 Ok.
-So i find it extraordinary, that the way we celebrate Christmas today, ONLY came into being less than 100 years ago. so i’ve decided it was time for someone to SHOUT OUT what is the CORRECT way to celebrate Hanukkah.
-(I also have the nerve to do so, knowing this will be read by about 10 people)
+So i find it extraordinary, that the way we celebrate Christmas today, came into being 195 years ago.

 The elephant belongs to my oldest daughter because of ROLL TIDE football…AKA University of Alabama Football